Docs

 1. Log in to Timefold Platform app.timefold.ai

-2. From the Dashboard, click your username, from the drop-down menu select Webhooks.
+2. From the Dashboard, click the tenant menu drop-down menu and select Tenant settings.

 4. Give your webhook a name.